Tenure-track Faculty Openings Available

-Appointments will be made either entirely in the Computational Biology Department or jointly with other departments in the University depending on the research focus and needs of the successful candidates (the Department of Biological Sciences has a related current search for candidates working in the area of brain-scale systems neuroscience).
-The Computational Biology Department has extensive strengths in methods underlying genome-based personalized medicine (genome association for complex phenotypes, dynamic network models, efficient sequence analysis), bioimage informatics (analysis and multi-scale modeling of cell and tissue organization, perturbation and differentiation), modeling and simulation of biological systems at various levels, and application of active machine learning to biological problems.
+Appointments will be made either entirely in the Computational Biology Department or jointly with other departments in the University depending on the research focus and needs of the successful candidates.
+The Computational Biology Department has extensive strengths in methods underlying genome-based personalized medicine (genome association for complex phenotypes, dynamic network models, efficient sequence analysis), image analysis and image-derived modeling, modeling and simulation of biological systems at various levels, and application of active machine learning to biological problems.
+Applicants within these areas or from entirely new areas are welcomed.
 New faculty members will be expected to both contribute to and benefit from the collaborative spirit that is a hallmark of Carnegie Mellon University and from opportunities to collaborate with other institutions in the Pittsburgh region.
 Faculty in any of the SCS departments have advising privileges for students in any of the SCS Ph.D. programs.

 We particularly encourage applications from candidates who have a demonstrated track record in mentoring and nurturing female and under-represented minority students.

-Applications should be submitted through the SCS faculty application system at https://webapps.cs.cmu.edu/FacultyApplication/SCS/Welcome.
-The application site will be open by November 1.
-Completed applications must be received by January 3, 2017.
+Applications should be submitted through the SCS faculty application system at http://apply.interfolio.com/45159, and should be submitted by January 3, 2018 in order to receive full consideration.